tambanivohitra007/Tahiry-Version-2/README.md

 - **Hymnals and Bible Integration**: Access a wide variety of hymnals and Bible versions for worship services.
 - **Dual-Screen Support**: Control the content displayed on the main screen and a second display for the congregation.
-- **Customizable Themes**: Switch between dynamic themes and palettes to match your church's style.
 - **Offline Capability**: Fully functional without an internet connection.
 - **DevExpress-Powered UI**: Provides a modern and professional user interface.
 - **Registry-Based Configuration**: Saves settings in the Windows Registry for secure and persistent configuration.